gfifgfifofich/Engine/README.md

 const int outsize2 = 3'000;//3k intermidiate
 //150'000 weights
 const int outsize3 = 50;// 50 output
 // 230'150'000 weights,

 // on 1660 (slightly weaker than 1070) it runs at 20-22 fps
-// 4 603 000 000/s, 4.5 BILLION, full 32bit float parrameters per second.
+// 4 603 000 000/s.
+4.5 BILLION, full 32bit float parrameters per second.
 And that is with all other Engine-stuff like UI, PBR, lighting, bloom etc
 // on a architecture that can run on a GPU's starting from 1992. (its just textures)

-// NN on CPU. since NeuralNetwork class consists of litteraly 2 arrays,
+// Since NeuralNetwork class consists of litteraly 2 arrays,
 // all the weights and biases can be grabbed from its arrays directly, wia poiters to a start of each layer.
-// data layouts are fully compatible float Weights[insize * outsize];
+// data layouts are fully compatible

+// hardcoded arrays of NN on CPU. float Weights[insize * outsize];
 float Biases[outsize];
 float Weights2[outsize * outsize2];